nyfix/OZ/README.md

 ## Build Instructions

-*NB: This is very much in development and I will always be developing on the latest version of Fedora.
+*NB: This is in active development and I will always be developing on the latest version of Fedora.
 If I have broken an OS that you use, please let me know.*